 However, it is not the case (as suggested by the above example) that consumers can depend upon PLU codes to reliably distinguish between different forms of produce.
-For starters, the use of PLU codes is optional, so many produce items don’t bear them.
-Additionally, PLU codes were developed for the benefit of suppliers and retailers to assist them in sorting and pricing produce, not to provide information to end buyers.
-If retailers don’t expect to price organic corn differently than conventionally grown corn, they can label the former with just four digits and omit the leading ‘9’ that identifies it as an organically grown product.
+For starters, the use of PLU codes is optional, so many produce items don't bear them.
+Additionally, PLU codes were developed for the benefit of suppliers and retailers to assist them in sorting and pricing produce, not to provide reliable information to end buyers, and PLU codes are not the equivalent of USDA Organic certification.
+(If retailers don't expect to price organic corn differently than conventionally grown corn, for example, they can label the former with just four digits and omit the leading '9' that identifies it as an organically grown product.)

 At this point PLU codes are still more of an unrealized concept than a consistently and universally applied standard, and they were not created for the benefit of consumers, so shoppers concerned about the nature of the produce they buy should rely upon other sources of information.

 If you only want organic produce, look for items that are specifically labeled as "Organic"; if you want to ensure you avoid any GM produce, buy only items that are USDA certified as "100% organic" (which cannot by law be produced from GMOs).
 In the latter case consumers might also look for "non-GMO" or "GMO-free" indicators, but that option is still somewhat problematic as the U.S. government does not yet directly regulate the use of those terms: